FBWE22-E08/SPA-lesson-plan/Week 08/20 February.md

 	- Brief overview: The Browser History API
 	- Wrapping our app with a `<BrowserRouter>` container component
 	- `<BrowserRouter>` vs. `<HashRouter>`: when to use"
+- Route Matching Components:
+	- Conditionally render according to URL: the `<Route>` component
+- Link, NavLink to navigate to our routes

 ### Afternoon 13:00 - 16:15